top of page

 The Pandemic and a Second Doctoral Program

-In 2021, Nishi had planned to continue his overseas activities, but the pandemic forced him to cancel those plans.
-Subsequently, he re-enrolled in the doctoral program in the Architecture Department at Tokyo University of the Arts, where he began a new line of research focusing on structures for phenomena influenced by the unpredictability of nature.
-In 2022, he co-founded OSOTO lab., an artist duo dedicated to exploring the potential of natural environments and spatial expression.
-From 2023, he resumed his international activities, participating in an artist residency in Finland, where he visited nearly 100 architectural sites.
-In particular, Juha Leiviskä’s poetic experience of light in architecture was a significant inspiration for him.
+In 2021, Nishi planned to continue his overseas activities, but the COVID-19 pandemic disrupted his plans.
+This led him to re-enroll in the doctoral program in the Architecture Department at Tokyo University of the Arts, where he began a new research focus on structures that respond to unpredictable natural phenomena.
+Under the guidance of structural engineer Mitsuhiro Kanada, a member of the globally renowned engineering firm Arup, he explored ways to integrate optical phenomena into architectural structures.
+In 2022, he co-founded OSOTO lab., an artist duo dedicated to investigating the potential of natural environments and spatial expression.
+Resuming international activities in 2023, he was selected for the TOKAS bilateral exchange program and participated in a residency at HIAP in Finland.
+During the residency, he visited nearly 100 architectural sites, with special support from Takashi Koizumi, a Japanese scholar specializing in Nordic architecture.
+The poetic use of light in Juha Leiviskä’s architecture left a profound impact on his approach to spatial design.

 Present and Future